bbaral/Angular-Material-Project/fitness-tracker/README.md

 ## Database setup

 I used ```Google firebase``` for this app.
 If you indent to pull the code.
 Please make sure to create your own firebase account and use it.
-For more Info  [Angular Firebase](https://github.com/angular/angularfire2)
+For more Info go to  [Angular Firebase](https://github.com/angular/angularfire2) && [Google Firebase](https://firebase.google.com/)